Business Change Foundation

-This online business analysis training course follows the BCS syllabus leading to the BCS accredited examination, Foundation Certificate in Business Change.
+Foundation Business Change is an online business analysis training course that prepares people to take the BCS accredited examination, ‘Foundation Certificate in Business Change’.

 The course is not accredited by the BCS but is based on the course we ran when Capiro was an accredited BCS exam and training provider.
 We terminated this association in 2017 because we wished to adopt a different business model.